-Operational Risk means the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
-Operational Risk excludes business and reputational risk.
-It forms a subset of the Bank's Non-Financial Risks, as does Reputational Risk.
+Operational Risk means the risk of loss stemming from inadequate or failed internal processes, people and systems or from external events.
+Operational risk includes legal risk, but excludes business and reputational risk and is embedded in all banking products and activities.
+Operational risk forms a subset of the Bank's non-financial risks (NFR)

-- Liquidity risk
+Liquidity risk

 Liquidity risk is the risk arising from our potential inability to meet payment obligations when they come due or only being able to meet these obligation at excessive costs.
 Liquidity risk management safeguards our ability to meet payment obligations.
-Our liquidity risk management framework has been an important factor in maintaining adequate liquidity and in managing the funding profile during 2018.
+Our liquidity risk management framework has been an important factor in maintaining adequate liquidity and in managing the funding profile during 2019.